FinneasMoser/joint_limlam_mocker/README.rst

 Limlam Mocker: A package for Line Intensity Mocks
 =================================================

-Limlam mocker is a barebones code to create line intensity maps from a given halo catalogue.
+This is a fork of lumlam mocker, a barebones code to create line intensity maps from a given halo catalogue.
+It has been modified to generate halo luminosities for different tracers for the same set of halos, to smooth by a simulated telescope beam, and to automatically simulate astrophysical line broadening of the CO emission.
-It only requires `NumPy <http://www.numpy.org/>`_ and `SciPy <http://www.scipy.org/>`_ - no special astronomy packages.
-Most was written in python 2, but python 3 should work as well.

 To Run
 ------

-all parameters are in ./params.py and are very self explanatory.
-Set them up as you wish and run with
+parameters are mostly very self explanatory, and are set up with argparse.
+You can pass a parameter file with adjusted parameters using `-p` when running, or adjust the parameters directly in the code, as is shown in `lim_mocker.py`.
+To run the full code, use:

-        >>> ./lim_mocker.py
+        >>> ./lim_mocker.py -p ./limlam_mocker/param_example.txt

 This will load in the halo catalogue, assign luminosities to each halo, and bin them up into a 3D intensity map data cube of size (npix_x, npix_y, nmaps).
 This map will then be saved using the npz format - eg https://docs.scipy.org/doc/numpy-1.12.0/reference/generated/numpy.savez.html .
 This file contains all required info for the maps - field of view, pixel size, frequency of maps, etc...